frhan/study/Traffic-Trainer/ch-9-Driving-on-motorroads-or-motorways.md

 - where lanes/carriageways are separated by the white squares, overtaking is allowed on the right and also on the left.

 - You must not impede the flow of traffic on a motorway by unnecessarily driving too slow

+- changing two lanes at once won't give you enough time to gauge the situation behind you adequately, especially when these following drivers seem far away but are travelling at a high speed

+- motorroads can have more than one carriageway, but this is not a condition.

+- This sign (BB06) indicates a refuge bay